mooch443/trex/docs/parameters_trex.rst

 	This can be set to the path of an additional settings file that is executed after the normal settings file.

-.. function:: midline_stiff_percentage(float)

-	**default value:** 0.15

-	Percentage of the midline that can be assumed to be stiff.
-If the head position seems poorly approximated (straighened out too much), then decrease this value.